andymeneely/project-timber-wolf/rules/RULES.md

 Some boards have already-revealed security chits.
 The Chapter will also indicate how many Guards, Locks, and Camera chits should go into the bag.
 Leave the other Security chits by the board (they are **the supply**).

 **Step 4.
-Decide on player colors.** Distribute the 6-sided die, and pawn according to your color.
+Distribute player tokens.** Distribute the 6-sided die, and pawn according to your color.

 **Step 5.
-Build Characters.** Assign characters to each player according to preference.
+Build Characters.** Assign a character to each player according to preference.
 If the scenario says "Suggested Characters", then you are allowed (and encouraged!) to explore other options for Character-Skill pairings.
 If the scenario says "Required", then the storyline requires that those characters and/or skills are used.
 Place the two Skill cards below the Character card.

 **Step 6.
 Distribute the Planning tokens** to each character according to their color and Planning Memory. *For example, the Lookout has a Planning Memory of 6, so she gets 6 planning tokens*.
 Place remaining Planning tokens back in the box.

 **Step 7.
 Distribute initial Ideas💡** to each player according to their character.

 **Step 8.
-Place the Noise and Alert trackers** in view of everyone and according to the number of players (3- or 4-player).
+Set up Noise and Alert trackers** in view of everyone and according to the number of players (3- or 4-player).
+Place the Noise Tracker marker on its starting place.
+Place Team Cash markers on their starting places.
+Place Alert bar on its starting place.

 **Step 9.
-Place the Noise Tracker markers** on their starting place.
-Place both cylinders on top of each other.

-**Step 10.
-Place the Alert Bar** marker on its starting place.

-**Step 11.
-Place the Team Cash trackers** on the starting place according to the scenario.

-**Step 12.
-Record your team on the provided document**.
+Record your team on the ledger**.
 Determine a name for your team.
 Players are encouraged name their characters.

 # Heist Gameplay